Welcome to the Missing Manual for three.js!

-Each chapter has a carefully crafted live code example, embedded and editable right in the page using CodeSandbox.io.
+Each chapter has one or more carefully crafted live code example, embedded and editable right in the page using CodeSandbox.io.

 Code from every example used in the book is freely available and MIT licensed (free to use, change, edit, sell or share) on Github.